- Things to think about when it comes to PR budgets

 £3,000 – £5,000 a month

-Now you’re starting to get into a budget zone where you should be able to find a solid agency that will deliver good to great media relations results in a single market.
-They might also include some content work, but you will still need to pay extra for campaigns and additional services such as crisis comms.
+Now you’re starting to get into a budget zone.
+For this fee level you can expect to see some media relations activity in a single market.
+The agency might also include some content work, but you will still need to pay extra for campaigns and additional services such as crisis comms.

 £5,000 – £10,000 a month